 But that doesn’t mean we can’t come from internal peace within ourselves, with inner love and patience for everyone and then take peaceful consistent action.

 Like Gandhi and Martin Luther King Jr., they came from inner peace first, action second.

 They started from the energetic level of the solution.

 Most Americans would never think of eating a dog – but why, then, do Americans commonly eat pigs?

-I’ve quietly inspired people in my own family and friend circle simply by living my life, carrying out my values daily, and walking the walk.
 Am I leading?
 Not necessarily.
-I wouldn’t call myself a warrior or activist leader.
+I wouldn’t call myself a “warrior” or activist leader.
 But I’ve affected others around me by having inner peace and self-love within, living and practicing my values every day, and by not being judgemental of others when called upon.

 I don’t accept plastic.

 I bring a reusable spork, water bottle and linen grocery bag with me everywhere.